 What are the causes of alcohol use disorder?

-Experts in the field of health and medicine are still unsure of the true causes of alcohol addiction.
+Experts in the field of health and medicine are still unsure of the true causes of alcohol habit.
 There are various factors that lead to this disorder but there is actually no evidence that could support the speculations.

 However, they could pinpoint the most obvious causes of alcohol use disorder.
 These are: